Francis Covers the Big Town

 Francis Covers the Big Town is a 1953 American black-and-white comedy film from Universal-International, produced by Leonard Goldstein, directed by Arthur Lubin, that stars Donald O'Connor, Yvette Duguay, and Gene Lockhart.
 The distinctive voice of Francis is a voice-over by actor Chill Wills.

 This is the fourth film in Universal-International's Francis the Talking Mule series continuing the misadventures of Peter Stirling and his friend Francis.
 Diabolique argued it was the best in the series.

 Plot

 Peter lands a job at a big New York City newspaper and while on assignment gets framed for a murder.

+Arriving in New York City with dreams of being a star reporter, Peter has to begin as a harried copy boy.
+Luckily, he is able to find a small apartment in the Little Italy section that has an attached stable for Francis.
+Francis can talk to the Police Horses, so he is able to pick up many reliable tips that he passes on to Peter.
+Before long, Peter is promoted to a full-fledged crime beat reporter.

+Peter's information is a little TOO accurate for the Police Commissioner and several District Attorney's, who demand to know the source of his information.
+Of course, Peter cannot tell them Luckily, Peter's editor Tom Henderson backs his silence.